SamueleCentanni/CDMO_2025/source/MIP/mip.md

 2. H a binary array of length (n*(n - 1)//2), indicating for each match (i,j) if the team i plays home or away
 The domains are [0,1] to ease the constraints formualtion and to improve the search speed.
 ### implied
-The implied constraint necessitates a variable Zteam that keeps track of which team played on which period.
+The implied constraint necessitates a variable Q that keeps track of which team played on which period.
 ### optimization

 ## constraints